-In a large mixing bowl beat the softened butter with an electric mixer on medium speed until smooth.
+In a large mixing bowl beat the butter with an electric mixer on medium speed until smooth.
 Gradually add 2 cups of the powdered sugar, beating well.
 Slowly beat in 1/3 cup milk and the vanilla.
-Gradually beat in the remaining powdered sugar.
+Gradually beat in remaining powdered sugar.

 Almond: Substitute 1/2 teaspoon almond extract for the vanilla.
 Garnish frosted cake or cupcakes with toasted sliced almonds.

 Milk Chocolate: Melt 1 cup milk chocolate pieces; cool.
 Beat chocolate into the butter before adding the powdered sugar.

 Strawberry: Beat 1/3 cup strawberry jam into the butter before adding the powdered sugar.